AvistoTelecom/pg_backctl/README.md

-# ODO
+# pg_backctl
-Restoring a base backup made easy.
-From fetching the right WALS to fine tunning your configuration to the new environment, ODO will provides you with many tools to restore your backups.
+PostgreSQL backup and restore made easy.
+From creating physical backups with pg_basebackup to fetching the right WALs and fine-tuning your configuration to the new environment, pg_backctl provides you with all the tools to backup and restore your databases.

 # Prerequisite
 - S3 with a your backup stored on it.